-- 1. Local Green Spaces are allocated on the Policies Map and will retain their openness permanently.
+- Local Green Spaces are allocated on the Policies Map and will retain their openness permanently.
 Further Local Green Space may be identified in Neighbourhood Plans providing it meets the relevant criteria in relation to scale, beauty, historic significance, recreational value, tranquillity, or ecological value and it does not conflict with the strategic policies of this Local Plan. - 2.
-The construction of new buildings on Local Green Space will not be permitted except in very special circumstances where the potential harm to the Local Green Space, including to its openness, special character and significance to the local community, is clearly outweighed by other considerations, such as the benefits of the development in enabling or enhancing public access to and use of the Local Green Space.
+The construction of new buildings on Local Green Space will not be permitted except in very special circumstances where the potential harm to the Local Green Space, including to its openness, special character and significance to the local community, is clearly outweighed by other considerations, such as the benefits of the development in enabling or enhancing public access to and use of the Local Green Space. other than: - a. buildings providing appropriate facilities for outdoor, sport, recreation, cemeteries, burial grounds and allotments as long as the facilities preserve the openness of the Local Green Space; or except in very special circumstances where the potential harm to the Local Green Space, including to its openness, special character, significance to the local community, and any other harm, are clearly outweighed by other considerations.